nfriedly/VFI-EDGAR/README.md

 1. Run `create_db.sh` to generate the `edgar.db` database.
 2. Then run `npm start` to start the HTTP API server.
 3. Visit https://localhost:3000 to see several examples of using the API

+## Todo

+* Provide combined views of the data from multiple tables
+* Cleanup the files used to create the DB